 While the salmon is marinating, cook the green tea noodles per the package instructions, then place them in cold water so they don’t stick together or cook any further.

 Once the salmon has marinated, heat a saucepan to a medium-high heat and add a little bit of oil, then gently add the salmon to the pan.
+Add the baby bok choy to the same pan, placing it around the fish.
 Don’t let the heat get too high and aggressive; cooking fish gently will yield a much more tender result.
 It should only take a couple of minutes on each side, about 3-4 minutes total.
-Remove the fish from the pan and add any remaining marinade to the pan, along with a little splash of water.
-Whisk it together so that it becomes a sauce, then add the cooked noodles and mix them around to coat.
+Remove the fish and bok choy from the pan and add any remaining marinade to the pan, along with a little splash of water.
+Whisk it together so that it becomes a sauce, then add the cooked noodles and bok choy and mix them around to coat.
 You can add more or less water, depending on how thick you’d like the sauce to be.

-To serve, place the warm noodles in a bowl and top with the fish.
+To serve, place the warm noodles and bok choy in a bowl and top with the fish.
 Then, very importantly, pour over any leftover liquid from the pan on top of the fish and noodles.

 Top the dish with cilantro leaves, mint leaves, and green onions and serve with a wedge of lime.